BryanDang/fine-tune-yolov8n-seg-wound/README.md

 ## For My Nursing Colleagues

 The "nursing shortage" isn't about lack of nurses—it's systemic understaffing.
-As AI begins automating clinical tasks, we have a choice: shape these tools with our patient-centered expertise, or let others build systems that don't understand bedside care.
+As AI begins automating clinical tasks, we have a choice: shape these tools with our patient-centered expertise, or let others build systems that miss the nuances of bedside care.

 This notebook is your invitation to the development table.
 Because if we don't design the future of nursing, someone else will.